-What is the CIS?
+What is the Construction Industry Scheme (CIS)?

-Definition of the CIS
+Definition of the Construction Industry Scheme (CIS)

-How CIS works
+How the CIS works

 Rather than employing staff, contractors in the construction industry often engage independent subcontractors to work on projects with them.

 As these subcontractors are self-employed and are not employees of the contractor, they cannot make Income Tax and National Insurance contributions through schemes such as PAYE.
 Instead, HMRC uses the Construction Industry Scheme to collect tax contributions from these subcontractors.